Posted on Leave a comment

 3. Thyroid Panel (Autoimmune Thyroiditis)

 Autoimmune thyroiditis is one of the most common inherited conditions in American Akitas.
 The disease causes the immune system to attack the thyroid gland, leading to progressive destruction of thyroid tissue and eventually hypothyroidism.
-It tends to appear between 2 and 5 years of age, long after most puppies have been placed and long after a careless breeder would ever know it occurred.
+It tends to appear between 2 and 5 years of age, long after most puppies have been placed.

-OFA thyroid testing uses a panel submitted to an OFA-approved laboratory that evaluates T3, T4, Free T4, and thyroglobulin antibody (TgAA).
+OFA thyroid testing evaluates T3, T4, Free T4, and thyroglobulin antibody (TgAA).
 Positive TgAA results indicate active autoimmune disease.
 Dogs with positive TgAA should not be bred.

 A dog can have normal T3 and T4 values while still being TgAA positive, meaning the autoimmune disease is active but has not yet destroyed enough thyroid tissue to affect hormone levels.
 This is why a full thyroid panel, not just a routine hormone check, is required.